nielskrijger/basic-redis-cookbook/README.md

 This basic-redis cookbook has very limited configurability and likely you'll want to use the official redis cookbook for your deployments instead.

-Personally I find the community cookbooks too complicated; this cookbook is tailored to my personal needs.
+Personally I find the community cookbooks too complicated; this cookbook is tailored to meet my personal needs.

 # Running